DataBiosphere/tanagra/docs/ENTITY_MODEL.md

 ### Hierarchies
 Each entity can have one or more hierarchies.
 This is used by the UI to display instances in a tree view instead of a list view.
-Currently the hierarchy depth is capped at 64 levels, but that's just an arbitrary limit and we could raise it or allow users to override it in the future.
+Currently, the hierarchy depth is capped at 64 levels, but that's just an arbitrary limit and we could raise it or allow users to override it in the future.

 ### Text search